Kaksparsh: Soundtrack

 The soundtrack for the film is composed by Rahul Ranade and music director duo Ajit Parab and Sameer Mhatre, popularly known as Ajit-Sameer.
 Poet-Actor Kishor Kadam ("Saumitra") and Mitali Joshi have written the lyrics for the songs.
 Being a period film set in 1930, soundtrack mainly consists of traditional songs in the form of Ovee, a type of meterical stanza in Marathi poetry by Mrs.Kumudini Pawar.
 Rahul Ranade used Vibhavari Joshi's voice for all of his compositions except "Janma Baicha".
 Joshi rendered all her songs without any musical accompaniment.

 As most of the songs are in the form of Ovee, Ranade decided to use the traditional musical format.
 He took help of Mrs. Kumudini Pawar, sister of great folk literate Dr.Sarojini Babar a Marathi writer-politician who had studied the songs of the period depicted in the film.
 Mrs. Kumudini Pawar introduced Ranade to Babar's, collection of various traditional Ovee.
 For two situation songs, Ranade requested Kishor Kadam to write the lyrics.

 The duo Ajit-Sameer composed two theme tracks and one song ("Kuthe Paath Phiravun") for the film's soundtrack.
 A noted Hindustani classical vocalist, Rajashree Pathak, rendered the song and was appreciated for "its vocal and soulfulness" and won Best Playback Singer (Female) at 2012 Zee Gaurav Puraskar.
 The soundtrack also made use of "Are Sansar Sansar", much-quoted couplet from one of the poems written by noted Marathi poet Bahinabai Chaudhari.
 The song is narrated and rendered by film's lead actors, Sachin Khedekar and Ketaki Mategaonkar respectively and is arranged by Sameer Mhatre.
-Before taking up acting, Mategaonkar had participated in singing reality show Sa Re Ga Ma Pa Marathi L'il Champs.
+Before taking up acting, Mategaonkar had participated in singing reality show Sa Re Ga Ma Pa Marathi Li'l Champs.

 The soundtrack was released after the film's release and was acclaimed for "bringing an authentic and subtle flavour to the period of the film."
 Kishore Kadam was also appreciated for writing lyrics which suitably noted the traditions followed by women during the period.